DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/RecordGrouping/description.md

 The **DataGrid** allows users to group data against a single column or multiple columns.

 To group data, users can drag and drop column headers onto and from the area above the grid.
 This area is called the [groupPanel](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/groupPanel/).
-Set its **visible** property to **true** when you need to show it.
+Set its **visible** property to **true** to show it.

 Users can reorder headers within the **groupPanel** to change group hierarchy.
 To enable this functionality, set the [allowColumnReordering](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#allowColumnReordering) property to *"true"*.